 Lt.
 Gen. Jon Jenson, who served as the adjutant general of the Minnesota National Guard at the time, testified in a Senate hearing that Walz was the person who deployed the Minnesota Guard.

-The delays getting Minnesota Guard members on the ground in the riot zone has been attributed to many factors, one of which was the original request from the Minneapolis Police Department lacked sufficient clarity about what the mission would be.
+Delays in getting Minnesota Guard members on the ground inside the riot zone has been attributed to many factors, one of which was that the original request from the Minneapolis Police Department (MPD) lacked sufficient clarity about what the mission would be.
 As military units consisting of citizen soldiers living across the state, there was also a built-in delay getting them into the Twin Cities hot spots.

 Vance's journey to the 3rd Precinct came after he headlined a fundraiser at an undisclosed location in the Twin Cities.
 An invitation to that fundraiser obtained by Axios set $25,000 as the minimum a person would have to donate or raise in order to attend.